 The evening addas over a cup of tea with her husband and friends was the only time she felt alive.
 Shaukat, Jamal, Nasreen, Ifti and Maqbul were the friends of her husband from college days and they steer the subplots giving us glimpses of the political turmoil prevalent during that era.

 Being a Bengali, I could relate to Uma and found the little details mentioned in the story to be amusing.
 It was a very interesting and enlightening read for me and taught me more about the history of Bangladesh than my history classes did.
-It showed me how we are so similar yet so different, how the decisions of a few leaders can change the course of our lives.
+It showed me how we are so similar yet so different, and how the decisions of a few leaders can change the course of our lives.

 “She wondered now, what had freedom brought her after all these years?
 Would she able to fly again, or had she lost her wings forever?”

 Recommended for: Although this is her debut novel, she did a good job painting the characters in a realistic manner and weaving a fine plot.
-So I recommend to anyone who is up for a light read.
+So I recommend it to anyone who is up for a light read.
 Mirror City will enlighten one about the way of life in a country that gave birth to many literary icons.